Overview and purpose

 This guidance outlines the role of councils in supporting Ukrainian guests who arrive under both the Scottish Super Sponsor scheme and who match privately into Scotland through the Homes for Ukraine scheme.

 This guidance does not cover displaced people coming in via the Ukraine Family Scheme.
+Information about that scheme can be found at: Apply for a Ukraine Family Scheme Visa.

 "Super Sponsor” refers to the Scottish Government in its role under the Scottish Super Sponsor scheme.